umfy/sanguine-oasis/posts/1-character.md

 When creating a character write down their most important features, as listed below.
 Those features are not only narrative flavour but they also give advantages during play.
-The player may reroll once if the character's background would help them accomplish a certain task.
+The player may add Advantage if the character's background would help them accomplish a certain task.
 You don't have to fill all the aspects at once, they can be discovered later during play.

 - name and ancestry
 - origin
-- general looks
+- general looks and style
-- clothing preferences
 - vocation
 - hobby or ex-vocation
 - affiliation to the group